ZdenoPavlik/playground_scheidt_bachmann/chapter_edu_02_special_member_functions/doc/slideshow_02_special_member_functions.md

 - **C.20** If you can avoid defining any default operations, do
 - **C.21** If you define or =delete any default operation, define or =delete them all
+- Be careful with classes that contains pointer as member variable

+---

+# Q&A
 ---